 First Call Resolution and Customer Satisfaction

 Customers tend to be impatient when they want service.
 They want a resolution to their problem or an answer to their question, right then and there!
-Thus customer satisfaction strongly correlates with first contact resolution.
+So it makes sense that a great customer experience strongly correlates with first contact resolution.
 The first contact resolution (FCR) is the percent of contacts that are resolved on the first interaction with the customer.

-For live calls or web chats, this means that the customer’s issue is resolved before they hang up the phone or end the chat session.
+This means that for live calls or web chats, the customer issue must be resolved before they hang up the phone or end the chat session.
 Calls or chats that require a customer callback, or are escalated to another source of support do not qualify for first contact resolution.
-For e-mails, which now account for a significant percentage of all service desk contacts, the de facto standard emerging in the industry is that resolution within one business hour of receiving a customer e-mail counts as first call resolution.
+For e-mails, which now account for a significant percentage of all service desk contacts, the de-facto standard emerging in the industry is that resolution within one business hour of receiving a customer e-mail counts as first call resolution.